bluesillybeard/ZRender/readme.md

 4. Self contained
     - doesn't require external tools to work (Monogame's content system can die in a hole for all I care)
     - obviously dependencies (like OpenGl or GLFW) don't count
+    - One exception is for compiling shaders to SPIRV binaries - However, that is a standard practice among many rendering libraries so it's not a big deal
 5. Super simple 'hello world' and easy transition to more advanced features
     - Such as ImGUI where a single line of code can render a debug window for testing.
     - like OpenGL but with less legacy bloat and hackery